What to think of before register company in Singapore?

 2. You can reasonably expect your taxable turnover in the next 12 months to be more than $1 million.

-Failure to register for GST when it is compulsory for you to do so, may result in significant financial repercussions as the business is liable for a fine up to $10,000, a 10% penalty based on the GST due from the date which the registration liabilities arise, plus the back-claiming of GST that should have been paid from the date that your GST liabilities arise
+Failure to register for GST when it is compulsory for you to do so may result in significant financial repercussions as the business is liable for a fine of up to $10,000, a 10% penalty based on the GST due from the date which the registration liabilities arise, plus the back-claiming of GST that should have been paid from the date that your GST liabilities arise.

 Work passes of employees

 Singapore has a decent pool of English speaking highly educated, highly motivated and highly productive local work force, which is constantly looking to upgrade their skills and knowledge.